Michael Peterson trial: Kathleen's death

-On December 9, 2001, Peterson called emergency services on 911, to report that he had just found Kathleen Peterson unconscious in their Forest Hills neighborhood home in Durham, North Carolina, and suspected she had fallen down "fifteen to twenty, I don't know" stairs.
-He later claimed that he had been outside by the pool and had come in at 2:40 am to find Kathleen at the foot of the stairs.
+On December 9, 2001, Peterson called emergency services on 911, to report that he had just found Kathleen Peterson unconscious in their Forest Hills neighborhood home in Durham, North Carolina, and suspected she had fallen down "fifteen to twenty, I don't know" steps.
+He later claimed that he had been outside by the pool and had come in at 2:40 am to find Kathleen severely injured and lying at the foot of the stairs.
 Peterson said she must have fallen down the stairs after consuming alcohol and Valium.

-Toxicology results showed that Kathleen's blood alcohol content was 0.07 percent (70 mg/100mL), her alcohol in urine was 0.11 and she had taken between 5 and 15 mg of Valium.
-The autopsy report concluded that the 48-year-old woman sustained a matrix of severe injuries, including a fracture of the superior cornu of the left thyroid cartilage and seven lacerations to the top and back of her head, consistent with blows from a blunt object, and had died from blood loss ninety minutes to two hours after sustaining the injuries.
-Kathleen's daughter, Caitlin, and Kathleen's sister, Candace Zamperini, both initially proclaimed Michael's innocence and publicly supported him alongside his children, but Zamperini reconsidered after learning of Michael's bisexuality, as did Caitlin after reading her mother's autopsy report.
+Toxicology results showed that Kathleen's blood alcohol content was 0.07 percent (70 mg/100mL), her alcohol in urine was 0.11, and she had taken between 5 and 15 mg of Valium.
+The autopsy report concluded that the 48-year-old woman sustained a matrix of severe injuries, including a fracture of the superior cornu of the left thyroid cartilage and seven lacerations to the top and back of her head, consistent with blows from a blunt object.
+She had died from blood loss ninety minutes to two hours after sustaining the injuries.

+Kathleen's daughter, Caitlin, and Kathleen's sister, Candace Zamperini, both initially proclaimed Michael's innocence and publicly supported him alongside his sons and adopted daughters.
+Zamperini reconsidered after learning of Michael's bisexuality, as she did not believe Kathleen would have tolerated it.
+Caitlin read her mother's autopsy report and saw the photos before the trial; horrified, she became estranged from Peterson.
 Both subsequently broke off from the rest of the family.

 Although forensic expert Henry Lee, hired by Peterson's defense, testified that the blood-spatter evidence was consistent with an accidental fall down the stairs, police investigators concluded that the injuries were inconsistent with such an accident.
 As Peterson was the only person at the residence at the time of Kathleen's death, he was the prime suspect and was soon charged with her murder.
 He pleaded not guilty.